The entire world has been rocked by the effects of the coronavirus crisis. This isn’t easy on anyone, no matter who you are or where you live.

 1. Crowded Housing and Unsanitary Living Conditions

 If you’re a refugee living through a global pandemic, that may mean living in very close quarters with others seeking asylum, being forced to share beds with symptomatic strangers, or even sleeping rough on city streets.
 We’re all trying to stay 2 metres apart right now, but for people living in densely populated refugee camps, that’s simply not possible.

 2. Limited Access to Healthcare (or Fear of Accessing it)

-Because many forcibly displaced people are still in the process of seeking asylum, they’re often hesitant to seek out medical help for fear of landing in immigration detention.
+Because many forcibly displaced people are still in the process of seeking asylum, meaning they’re waiting for a decision to be made on their asylum application, they’re often hesitant to seek out medical help for fear of landing in immigration detention.
 And some refugees face additional barriers to healthcare, such as transportation, lack of information, money, language, or fear of “hostile environment” policies.

 3. Feeling Far from Loved Ones